BetzDrive/betzdrive.github.io/index.md

 ## All-In-One

 The design of Betz Drive was intended to pursue low-cost motor controllers capable of both running a brushless DC motor and collecting necessary data for controlling a complex robot.
-The project started and remains, the core of [blue robot](https://www.berkeleyopenarms.org/).
+The project started as and remains the core of [blue robot](https://www.berkeleyopenarms.org/).
 As such, the controller contains a variety of devices and sensors built into one board.

 * 6-axis IMU
 * 3-Phase Current Sense